Submissions are now closed!

 Formal Panel/Symposium Submission Requirements:

-• Each presenter must submit an individual or co-authored original abstract that is presented in a narrative form (i.e., presentation slides, and/or summary charts/tables/bullet points are not accepted).
+- Each presenter must also submit an abstract based on an individual or co-authored original paper/study, presented in a narrative form (i.e., presentation slides, and/or summary charts/tables/bullet points are not accepted), with a maximum word count of 500 words.

 For full details on how to upload your submission, view the Formal Panel Instructions.